igorfs10/sliru-tools/README.md

 BODY

 ```

-> METHOD, URL are required
+> METHOD and URL are required